 This yoga to open hips and stretch the lower back is part of the Prime Women 30-Day Fitness Challenge.
-If you haven’t yet, get all the details and learn how you can participate!
+If you haven’t yet, get all the details and learn how to participate!
 All you need is 5 minutes a day for 30 days to commit to a healthier you!

-If you have tight hips this yoga sequence will help open them.
-It will also give your lower back a good stretch.
-Dallas based yogi Nicole Payseur will guide you through this short sequence that will offer relief and stretch you out.
+If you have tight hips, this yoga sequence will help open them and give your lower back a good stretch.
+Dallas-based yogi Nicole Payseur will guide you through this short sequence that will offer relief and stretch you out.
 Because this sequence is just a few minutes long it is great for people who are seeking relief but don’t have a lot of time.

 This sequence starts in a seated position and happens entirely on the floor.
 You may need a blanket to provide some extra support in the seated positions.
 When your hips are higher than the floor it gives the hips and groin a chance to relax.

 Table of Contents

 Yoga for Open Hips